-Hayley Watts is a reporter for Action News Now.
+Hayley Watts is an anchor & producer for Action News Now.

-Hayley grew up just outside of Los Angeles, but she fell in love with Chico when she attended CSUC to study journalism in 2003.
+Hayley grew up just outside of Los Angeles, but she fell in love with Chico when she attended Chico State to study journalism in 2003.

-After college, she went back to L.A. to work as a freelance music journalist.
+After college, she went back to Los Angeles to work as a freelance music journalist.

-Her sense of adventure also took her to Parkersburg, West Virginia, where she worked as reporter and weather anchor for WTAP News.
+Her sense of adventure also took her to Parkersburg, WV, where she worked as reporter and weather anchor for WTAP News.

-When Hayley isn't working she enjoys spending time with her cat Sabbath or going for a run out in Bidwell Park.
+When Hayley isn't working she enjoys exploring the many adventures the North State has to offer with her family, or even just going for a run out in Bidwell Park.
 You can find Hayley on Facebook and Twitter.

 If you have story ideas, feel free to email her at Hwatts@ActionNewsNow.com or contact her on Facebook.